 2. Why is the measurement of energy consumption restricted to just residential and municipal consumption of electricity and gas?

-5. Are there tangible examples or case studies of what other communities have done that would be in line with the kind of innovation that you’re hoping to see in your winners?
+4. Are there tangible examples or case studies of what other communities have done that would be in line with the kind of innovation you’re hoping to see in your winners?

-We recommend visiting the website of one of our collaborators, the National League of Cities, for the Sustainable Cities Initiative for more information on cities across the country that are engaging in successful and inspiring sustainability efforts.
+We recommend visiting the website of one of our collaborators, the National League of Cities, or the Sustainable Cities Initiative for more information on cities across the country engaging in successful and inspiring sustainability efforts.

 The prize must be used for energy efficiency programs that reward the community as a whole and provide for the long-term implementation of those plans.